sushma-acharya98/Event-Management-App/README.md

 The easiest way to deploy this app is via Vercel:

 You can also follow Next.js Deployment Docs for other methods.
-📄 License

-This project is licensed under the MIT License.

-🙌 Contributing

 ---